amphp/http-client/README.md

 Artax provides a basic background for structuring PHP applications.
 It aims to do this without:

-* Shoving specific or proprietary model and view implementations down your throat;
 * Adding unnecessary processing or memory overhead to what you're actually trying to accomplish;
 * Limiting developers to 'lowest common denominator' language features: **Artax**